RyanAmeri/odin-project-html-forms/README.md

 ## Major Refreshers
 * CSS Grid
 * CSS Animations
+* CSS Box shadow

 ## Further Improvements
 * Make the sign in button (at the top) responsive similar to original page
 * make divs hiding and showing less jerky, perhaps use some animations or another method of hiding elements
 * Implement more accessibility in forms, especially in messages.
 Look up ARIA guidelines.
 * The CSS in JS functions could use a lot of refactoring to get rid of redundant code.
 There is a lot of repetition in there.
+* The phone number entry should be more responsive to going back and changing, similar to password field.